BIMSBbioinfo/guix-bimsb-nonfree/README.md

 # Guix package repository for use at the BIMSB

 This repository provides Guix package definitions for use at the BIMSB in addition to package definitions that come with GNU Guix.
-Some of these package definitions cannot be added to GNU Guix upstream for license reasons, others are specific variants of packages that are of limited interest outside of the BIMSB.
+These package definitions cannot be added to GNU Guix upstream because they are for proprietary software.

-## Package variants

-The module `bioinformatics-variants` contains variants of packages that are available in upstream Guix, such as specific legacy versions of samtools.

 ## Non-free packages

-This project also provides package definitions for applications and libraries that have been released under non-free licenses or where the license situation is not clear enough to be sure.
-These package definitions are restricted to the `bioinformatics-nonfree` module.
+This project provides package definitions for applications and libraries that have been released under non-free licenses or where the license situation is not clear enough to be sure.

 You should make sure that your use case is covered under the license terms.
 We encourage you not to use software that is released under